Morbad Tools for Dungeon Degenerates®

 (or may do so, depending on its mood).
 Results with

-other browsers is known, but any browser based on other of
+other browsers is unknown, but any browser based on other of

 those (which is no small number of browsers) should work just